ekaterinailin/AltaiPony/docs/source/faq.rst

 What are the default settings for flare detection?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Yes, details are explained in the section on `Defining Flare Candidates`_.
+Default settings for flare detection are explained in the section on `Defining Flare Candidates`_.

 How does **AltaiPony** handle the ramp ups at the end of TESS orbits?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^